Employment and Communication Skills for STEM Students – a short course

 There are no compulsory assignments or marked coursework, however, minimum attendance is required for successful completion.

-As a professional skills course, Job Ready also satisfies the criteria for the Leaders in Community Award professional skills requirements.
+As a professional skills course, Job Ready also satisfies the criteria for the Leaders in Communities Award professional skills requirements.

 How to apply